jpalmer98/Ganymede_Shared_Repo/SOP/orch-discovery.md

 Step 1: Intake
 - Ingest Source Files listed above and attached to the Copilot Chat Session.
 - Create the `Questions.md` file in the workbench.
-Do not populate the file yet, leave blank.
+Generate a one sentece description at the top of the file stating the purpose of the file.
   - `Questions.md` will serve as a ledger used to record questions that have been approved by the user in a chat session.
+- Create the `Definitions.md` file in the workbench.
+Generate a one sentece description at the top of the file stating the purpose of the file.
+  - `Definitions.md` will serve as a ledger used to record questions that have been approved by the user in a chat session.

 Step 2: Provide Options
 - Present these Categories as a numbered list:
   1. Workflow Discovery
-  2. Enhancements Discovery
+  2. Edge Cases Discovery
-  3. Technical Discovery
+  3. Data Discovery
 - Ask the user to choose a category before proceeding.
 - When the user chooses a category, go to the corresponding section in /InnovationLab/ and follow the instructions that correlate with the category.